meppent/paradigm-ctf-2022-writeup/just-in-time/README.md

 ### Invalid opcodes

-If an invalid opcode is given in the input program (not in the opcodes and pseudo-opcodes listed above), it will be added as it in the output EVM bytecode, but it will be preceded by the two opcodes `dead` and succeded by the two opcodes `beef`, that are only invalid EVM opcodes.
+If an invalid opcode is given in the input program (not in the opcodes and pseudo-opcodes listed above), it will be added as it in the output EVM bytecode, but it will be preceded by the two opcodes `dead` and succeeded by the two opcodes `beef`, that are only invalid EVM opcodes.

 ## Presentation of some unexpected behaviors of the compiler